 Survey participants who have worked at Planned Parenthood for between five and 10 years earn $56K per year on average.
 Those with one to four years of experience at the company can expect to make about $46K annually on average.
 Broken down by tenure, the largest share of Planned Parenthood employees (32 percent) have 10-19 years of experience and earn $83K per year on average.

 Monetary compensation comes to approximately $108K annually for Advanced Registered Nurse Practitioners, far surpassing the earnings of non-credentialed workers.
 Family Nurse Practitioners also rank high on the pay scale, with expected average earnings of $84K per year.
 Planned Parenthood provides the highest financial reward to those with a Master of Business Administration (MBA) — these employees rake in $80K annually.

 Employees who count Grant Writing among their skills enjoy higher pay; the median for this group is around $92K per year.
 Project Management is considered a run-of-the-mill skill; around one in six of Planned Parenthood's people use it regularly.
 Key skills also include People Management, Operations Management, and Budget Management.

 Benefits and Perks

-The benefits packages at Planned Parenthood can sometimes lack paid time off; 35 percent get paid vacation days, and one in five workers receive paid sick leave.
-Employees can save for retirement by joining one of several savings plans such as a 401(k) plan and a 403(b) plan.
-A large number of respondents receive health insurance, and a solid majority of workers get dental coverage.
-Some other perks are life insurance, a subsidized cell phone, and flexible hours.
+Paid time off is scarce, with only about one in three workers receiving paid vacation and around one in five workers receiving sick leave.
+Employees looking to save up for old age can choose from several options including a 401(k) plan and a 403(b) plan.
+A large number of workers receive health insurance, and a fair number of survey participants get dental coverage.
+Additional benefits of working here are a subsidized cell phone, life insurance, and flexible hours.